-Amendment 5 to the Dolphin Wahoo FMP, would revise the ABCs, annual catch limits (ACLs), recreational annual catch targets (ACTs), and AMs implemented through the Comprehensive ACL Amendment (SAFMC 2011a).
+Amendment 5 to the Dolphin Wahoo FMP, would revise the ABCs, annual catch limits (ACLs), recreational annual catch targets (ACTs), and AMs implemented through the Comprehensive ACL Amendment (SAFMC 2011c).
 The amendment would also establish a payback provisions for sector ACL overages, revise the framework procedure in the Dolphin Wahoo FMP, and establish a commercial trip limit for dolphin.
+The final rule for Amendment 5 to the Dolphin Wahoo FMP published on June 9, 2014, (79 FR 32878), and regulations were effective on July 9, 2014.